chetana348/NLP-Project/Multiplication/README.md

 ## Testing

-Edit the testing cell of `Train and Test.ipynb` to the path of your model or pre-trained model (best_model. kept).
+Edit the testing cell of `Train and Test.ipynb` to the path of your model or pre-trained model (best_model. ckpt).

 Give it prompts in the format of `xxxxx*xxxxx;`.
 The first digit must not be zero.
 For example: `12345*54321;`.